cm0s/iframe-plus-portlet/README.md

 the cross-domain communication needed for IFrame resize possible with a large panel of browsers (IE6+, Firefox 1+, Chrome 2+, Safari 4+, Opera 9+).

-To work some Javascript are needed on the consumer and on the provider page:
+To work, some Javascripts are needed on the consumer and on the provider page:
 On the provider page (page displayed in the IFrame) with the use of Javascript a message is automatically sent to the consumer page (where IFrame tag is defined) whenever the provider page content is resized (for example, when a